Malcolm Bradbury (ed): The Penguin Book of Modern Short Stories, 1987

 What’s dated and what still shines?
 I relished the stories by V.S.
 Pritchett, Angus Wilson, Muriel Spark and Rose Tremain.
 Unexamined sexism and othering repel the reader (well, this one anyway) and here go unexcused by any exceptional literary value.
-I am sympathetic to the blunter feminist fables but they don’t made for thrilling fiction.
-The Jean Rhys story is grim, bitter, not quite tangible; Angela Carter’s aches with vulnerability; Martin Amis’ is masterful, memorable and /but (as my friend Julian – not-Barnes – said many years ago) nasty fiction.
+I am sympathetic to the blunter feminist fables but they don’t make for thrilling fiction.
+And otherwise, the Jean Rhys story is grim, bitter, not quite tangible; Angela Carter’s aches with vulnerability; Martin Amis’ is masterful, memorable and /but (as my friend Julian – not-Barnes – said many years ago) nasty fiction.

 A couple of quotes: